IBM/event-automation/_eem_11.0/04-security/01-managing-access.md

     https://<login_url_domain>/logout/callback
     ```

-10. Retrieve the `subject` value of your user either from your OIDC provider, or by logging into the {{site.data.reuse.eem_name}} UI by adding `/auth/protected/userinfo` to the URL.
+10. Retrieve the `subject` value of your user either from your OIDC provider, or by logging in to the {{site.data.reuse.eem_name}} UI by adding `/auth/protected/userinfo` to the URL.
 11. Open the secret `<custom-resource-name>-ibm-eem-user-roles` to configure the roles and permissions of your user with the `subject` value.
 For more information, see [managing roles](../user-roles).

 ### Using the CLI